canonical/pebble/docs/reference/layers.md

 # Layers

-The `$PEBBLE` directory must contain a `layers/` subdirectory that holds a stack of configuration files with names similar to `001-base-layer.yaml`, where the digits define the order of the layer and the following label uniquely identifies it.
+The `$PEBBLE` directory must contain a `layers/` subdirectory, representing Pebble configuration split over a stack of configuration files ("layers") with names similar to `001-base-layer.yaml`, where the digits define the order of the layer and the following label uniquely identifies it.
+Pebble includes layers in alphabetical order so that the last ones can modify a configuration element defined in one of the first ones.

 ## Examples